All Episodes

 The president has gambled his entire Middle East policy.

-I shouldn't say gamble.
+I shouldn't say gambled.

-That's that's not necessarily the right word.
+That's not necessarily the right word.

 He has put all of his eggs in the one basket of the Iran deal.

-The only benefit is the President Obama.
+The only benefit is to President Obama.

-It can be uh a good thing.
+It can be a good thing.

-But with the president, he's chosen to put his own personal legacy and his global view of how things should function in the Middle East well beyond and and and ahead of all other issues, Syria being a very clear and obvious uh manifestation of this sort of tunnel vision about getting an Iran deal.
+But with the president, he's chosen to put his own personal legacy and his global view of how things should function in the Middle East well beyond and ahead of all other issues, Syria being a very clear and obvious manifestation of this sort of tunnel vision about getting an Iran deal.

-And you look at the numbers that they've told us that have been trained by the Pentagon, the official numbers, and at one point it was 70 recently, then it was five, now they say there are more.
+I mean, you look at the numbers that they've told us that have been trained by the Pentagon, the official numbers, and at one point it was 70 recently, then it was five.

 You initially read that number and you think to yourself, no, no, there's no way the Obama administration has fallen asleep on the job that much.